-Consider Digital Externals at the end of the year The school has a relatively low participation rate to date (5 percent in 2021).
+Consider Digital Externals at the end of the year The school has a relatively low participation rate to date in digital external assessment (one percent in 2021).
 With the implementation of the Review of Achievement Standards, external assessment will be a digital first approach.
+It is also worth noting that the new literacy and numeracy corequisite will only be assessed digitally.
 By engaging in digital exams, the school will be able to create processes that support future assessment opportunities for students.